metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 In both models, the participants MUST be able to submit to the orchestrator a cryptographic proof of misbehavior, for example a signed ZK proof.
 The orchestrator MUST then perform one of the following actions:

 - Challenge the suspected participant to provide the needed information in a verifiable way, for example by storing it in a blockchain.
 Preferably, this storing must involve some cost, to encourage participants to do what they can to avoid reaching this stage.
-  - If the information is determined again to be faulty, the orchestrator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving partticipant.
+  - If the information is determined again to be faulty, the orchestrator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving participant.
   - If the information is determined to be correct, the orchestrator MUST store the information about the dispute and check previous dispute records for the involved participants.
     - If a participant is frequently involved in dispute events with many different participants, the orchestrator MUST either escalate (for example, to notify upper levels of software and / or responsible persons), or trigger a mechanism for punishing it.
     - If a participant is frequently involved in dispute events with a small number of participants, the orchestrator MUST escalate.